Should you get a rosy boa?

 Rosy Boa Facts

 Here are some interesting facts about these lovely creatures.
 You’ll notice they do things a bit differently from most snakes, but that is a huge part of their charm.
+You can also read about their close cousin, the Kenyan Sand Boa.

 They Love Eating